 + PRO: Excellent education

 Public Korean primary and secondary schools are generally quite good and focus on science and mathematics, as well as English and Korean.
-Many schools also employ a native English speaker to teach the language, even in rural areas.
-Hagwons, private after school institutions, are extremely popular and rigorous as well.
+Many schools also employ native English speakers to teach the language, even in rural areas.
+Hagwons, private after-school institutions, are extremely popular and rigorous as well.

 - CON: Stressful atmosphere

-South Korea has a notably high suicide rate, partially as a result of the very stressful atmosphere surrounding education.
-Students account for many of these suicides as they are constantly pressured to perform better and study longer, in order to get into a good university.
+South Korea has a notably high suicide rate, partially due to the stressful atmosphere surrounding education.
+Students account for many of these suicides as they are constantly pressured to perform better and study longer to get into a reputable university.

 Healthcare in South Korea